-The first order differential, or the rate of growth of the IPv6 BGP routing table is shown in Figure 40.
-The number of additional routing entries has grown from 10 new entries per day at the start of 2011 to a peak of over 30 in early 2017.
+The first order differential, or the rate of growth of the IPv6 BGP routing table is shown in Figure 30.
+The number of additional routing entries has grown from 10 new entries per day at the start of 2012 to a peak of over 60 new entries per day in 2019.
 Obviously, this is far lower than the equivalent figure in the IPv4 domain, which is growing by some 150 new entries per day, but it does show a consistent level of increasing growth.

 This implies that a linear growth model is inappropriate for modelling growth in IPv6.
 A better fit to the data is a compound growth model, with a doubling factor of some 24 months.
 It is possible to fit a linear model to the first order differential of the data, which can be used to derive an O(2) polynomial fit to the original data.
-The fit of a linear, O(2) polynomial and an exponential model of projected IPv6 table size is also shown in Figure 29.
+The fit of a linear, O(2) polynomial and an exponential model of projected IPv6 table size is also shown in Figure 31.